 Install the following script as

-.
+. /usr/share/initramfs-tools/hook-functions

-Then run update-initramfs -u -k kernel_version
+Then run update-initramfs -u -k kernel_version in

 order to regenerate the ramdisk.

-You can verify the contents via lsinitramfs
+You can verify the contents via lsinitramfs.

 It's best to keep at least one good kernel and/or initrd.img